strongly-labs/strong-js/README.md

   - Auto generated RESTful APIs for Prisma Models
   - Auto generated Admin UI
   - Auto generated API documentation with swagger-docs

-## More lego, less spegatti

-Strongly enables developing features as isolated packages without the overhead of managing multiple repositories and seperate workflows.

-This is as simple as:

-1. Run `st watch`
-2. Then run `st create package <package-name>`
-3. Add your brand new package as a dependency in your app's `package.json`
-4. Start developing inside `packages/<package-name>/src`.

-Your package will be built and updates made available to apps on save, in real time.
-And can manage releases for your packages using the [changesets](https://github.com/atlassian/changesets)

 ## Testing